Table of Contents

 This documentation is focused on the current version of Rivet, but still a work in progress, and, like everything else about Apache Rivet, it is Free Software.
 If you see something that needs improving, and have ideas or suggestions, don't hesitate to let us know.
 If you want to contribute directly, better yet!

-Rivet 3.0 is a major rewriting of mod_rivet, the Apache HTTP Websever module at the core of Rivet.
-Unlike in previous versions of mod_rivet which only supported the prefork MPM (Multiprocessing Module), starting with 3.0 we attained full support of different MPM for the Apache framework.
+Rivet 3.2 is a successor to Rivet 3.0, a major rewriting of mod_rivet, the Apache HTTP Websever module at the core of Rivet.
+Unlike in 2.x of mod_rivet, which only supported the prefork MPM (Multiprocessing Module), starting with 3.0 we attained full support of different MPM for the Apache framework.

 Threaded MPM integration was achieved by making mod_rivet multithreaded and modular itself, introducing the MPM-module bridge concept.
 We developed a set of loadable modules which are supposed not only to overcome the issues related to threading but also to offer the best possible MPM mod_rivet integration.
 As a side effect of this modular design mod_rivet is not only able to integrate with its environment but also to work as a framework for writing more MPM bridges designed along different multi-threading schemes and workload management models.
 See the internals section of this manual for further reading.
 MPM bridges are loaded accordingly to a heuristics of rules based on the Apache introspection calls but they can be determined in the configuration.
 Only a bridge can be loaded at a time.